Shubhkesarwani02/InstaWeb-assignment/README.md

-# InstaWeb Website Builder Documentation
+# InstaWeb - Website

 ## 1. Introduction

-This documentation provides a comprehensive overview of the InstaWeb website builder project, a transformation of a form-based website builder into an intuitive drag-and-drop interface.
+This is a transformation of a form-based website builder into an intuitive drag-and-drop interface.
 The project enables users to create websites by visually placing and configuring elements within templates, enhancing the overall user experience while maintaining the ability to customize element properties through forms.

 ## 2. Project Overview